kazimsayed954/kazimsayed954/README.md

 ## Hi there <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30 px">

 I'm a Full Stack Mobile App Developer.
-I'm an undergraduate Computer Engineering Student furthermore I adore Technologies.
+I'm a Software Engineer @NeoSOFT furthermore I adore Technologies.
 I Believe is to obtain product alternately of Writing 'Hello world ' programs because if you Lighted to make products through programming.
 You're going to enjoy it.
 I'm an ambitious programmer who holds to strengthen skills rather than acquiring a traditional syllabus.
 My moto is to resolve real-life problems through software solutions

 ## 👨‍💻 Development Skills: